 An evaluation of what a higher EU target would mean for Germany depends on the target itself, the choice of instruments and the detailed measures that would be negotiated over the next months and even years.
 Germany will almost certainly have to increase its efforts, as the other member states are unlikely to agree to a higher target if Europe’s largest economy does not also do its part.
-If the country wants to live up to what is often still perceived as a pioneer role, it will have to ratchet up its national greenhouse gas reduction target (currently at about -57% by 2030) – shortly after having just agreed a major climate action package.
+If the country wants to live up to what is often still perceived as a pioneer role, it might have to ratchet up its national greenhouse gas reduction target (currently at about -57% by 2030) – shortly after having just agreed a major climate action package.

 Germany had been off track towards reaching its own climate targets for some time when Merkel’s government coalition in 2019 debated its comprehensive Climate Action Programme 2030, meant to ensure that the goals would be met a decade later.
 At the time already, researchers and NGOs warned that the government was working on a programme for a target that would soon be outdated – a higher EU target would “certainly entail tighter requirements for Germany,” said Oliver Geden of the German Institute for International and Security Affairs (SWP).

 Two reports published in March 2020 (here and here) showed that the programme of measures Merkel’s grand coalition had agreed in the end would not be enough to even reach the current 2030 climate target as planned.
 That means Germany will have to again increase its efforts and the government will have to come up with a new plan.
 This task will likely fall on whoever leads the country after next year’s election.